-Found 40 - 50 results of 171 programs matching keyword "scripps institution wind modeling sccoos america's cup exploratorium art miller bay currents sailing marine"
+Found 40 - 50 results of 179 programs matching keyword "scripps institution wind modeling sccoos america's cup exploratorium art miller bay currents sailing marine"

 Airship Ventures operates the only commercial passenger airship operation in the United States.
 To find out more go to www.airshipventures.com.
 What would it be like on Mars?
 Get a sense of Martian living with Exploratorium scientist Paul Doherty.
 He'll introduce the capabilities of the new rover and demonstrate what the planet would look, smell, and feel like to someone on the ground.
 Learn how things would fall, how they'd burn, and the shape a Martian snowflake should take in a snowstorm.
-An audiovisual experience on board the Airship Eureka, the only Zeppelin operating in the Americas.